yoniker/PokerVault/GTO/poker-quiz-guide.md

 Done 3. **Vs. Open-Raise Drill** - August 18, 2024

-4. **Should You Defend This Weak Hand from the Big Blind?** - November 14, 2024
+Done 4. **Should You Defend This Weak Hand from the Big Blind?** - November 14, 2024

 5. **Do you know the optimal Big Blind defense ranges?** - February 12, 2025